jjoaosilva/challengeSwift/README.md

 ### Script bash

-You can paste the file Structs.swift at the beginning of the file main.swift and in the other file script.swift put them.
+You can copy all files of the project and in the other file script.swift put them.

 **Note** : remember write in the first line `#!/usr/bin/swift`